Ogbanji/Aura-L1/README.md

 ## 🚀 Overview

-**AURA-L1** is a high-performance, privacy-first Layer-1 blockchain framework designed to operate as a sovereign **Avalanche Subnet**.
+**AURA-L1** AURA-L1 is a privacy-focused Layer-1 blockchain framework designed to operate as a sovereign Avalanche Subnet.

-Unlike traditional EVM-based subnets, AURA-L1 leverages a custom **Rust Runtime** optimized for zero-knowledge (ZK) primitives and encrypted state transitions.
-It enables compliant, confidential asset transfers and decentralized applications (dApps) without sacrificing the speed or security of the Avalanche consensus engine.
+Unlike traditional EVM-based subnets, AURA-L1 explores a custom Rust-based execution runtime with support for encrypted transaction flows and privacy-oriented primitives.

+The project focuses on modular design, allowing privacy, governance, and execution components to evolve independently while remaining compatible with the Avalanche ecosystem.

 ### Core Value Proposition
 - **Native Privacy**: Transactions are encrypted by default using ZK-SNARKs (Plonk) and Stealth Addressing (Elliptic Curve functionality).